Best Swiss Chocolate (Famous & Lesser-Known Brands)

 So, what are the best Swiss chocolate brands that you should keep an eye out for while you are in Switzerland?
 That is what we are here to find out.

-Below you will find details of the 12 best Switzerland chocolate brands, some of which you will know, and others might be new to you.
+Below are details of the 12 best Swiss chocolate brands, some of which you will know, and others might be new to you.
 Why not try all the best chocolate brands in Switzerland while you’re there?
 You only live once after all!

 Lindt

 Lindt is one of the best Swiss chocolate brands in the world, if not THE best.
-It was founded by Rodolphe Lindt in 1845 and it was he who came up with “conching” to create the first-ever melt-in-your-mouth chocolate in the world.
+It was founded by Rodolphe Lindt in 1845, and he invented “conching” to create the first-ever melt-in-your-mouth chocolate.

-Lindt’s secret to making delicious Swiss chocolate comes from the quality of ingredients and their master chocolatiers.
-Everything from the cocoa to the milk, hazelnuts, vanilla and any other ingredient in their chocolate bars is nothing but the best.
+Lindt’s secret to making delicious Swiss chocolate comes from the quality of its ingredients and its master chocolatiers.
+Everything from the cocoa to the milk, hazelnuts, vanilla, and any other ingredient in its chocolate bars is nothing but the best.

-Today, Lindt has multiple chocolate factories all over the world and is available to buy for chocolate lovers in more than 100 countries.
-One of the best places to see, sample and buy Lindt is in their home factory in Kilchberg, Zurich in Switzerland.
-Not only can you buy tonnes of the stuff, but you can also make your own, and visit their new museum.
+Today, Lindt has multiple chocolate factories worldwide and is available to buy for chocolate lovers in more than 100 countries.
+One of the best places to see, sample, and buy Lindt is in their home factory in Kilchberg, Zurich, Switzerland.
+Not only can you buy tonnes of the stuff, but you can also make your own and visit their new museum.

 Known for their Swiss chocolate bars with milk chocolate or dark chocolate, additions of ingredients like sea salt, and chili, as well as their truffles, and more, Lindt can make a chocolate lover out of anyone.